 The population of Post Falls overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Post Falls, 21.67% have at least a bachelor's degree.

 The per capita income in Post Falls in 2018 was $24,969, which is upper middle income relative to Idaho, and lower middle income relative to the rest of the US.
 This equates to an annual income of $99,876 for a family of four.
 However, Post Falls contains both very wealthy and poor people as well.

+Post Falls is a somewhat ethnically-diverse city.
 The people who call Post Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Post Falls residents report their race to be White, followed by Asian.
-Important ancestries of people in Post Falls include Irish, English, Norwegian, and Italian.
+Important ancestries of people in Post Falls include German, English, Irish, Norwegian, and Italian.

 The most common language spoken in Post Falls is English.
 Other important languages spoken here include Spanish and German/Yiddish.